Iran shoots down US drone as tensions soar

 Iran will “respond to all foreign aggression and our reaction is, and will be, categorical and absolute”, General Hossein Salami said, quoted by Tasnim news agency.
 “We declare that we are not looking for war but we are ready to respond to any declaration of war,” he added.

-The Pentagon released a graphic pinpointing the position of the drone on a map of the Strait of Hormuz, the strategic passage through which some 35 percent of the world’s seaborne oil passes.
-The downing with an Iranian surface-to-air missile "occurred in the vicinity of established air corridors between Dubai, UAE, and Oman", said Lieutenant General Joseph Guastella, who commands US air forces in the region.
+The Pentagon released a graphic pinpointing the position of the drone on a map of the Strait of Hormuz, the strategic passage through which some 35 percent of the world´s seaborne oil passes.

 Meanwhile, President Donald Trump said Thursday that Tehran had made a “very big” error, after Iranian forces shot down a US spy drone near the strategic Strait of Hormuz.
 “Iran made a very big mistake!” he tweeted in his first public reaction to the strike.